 Morton Arboretum in Lisle

-The eleventh annual Illumination: Tree Lights at The Morton Arboretum returns as a one-of-a-kind walking experience.
+The twelfth annual Illumination: Tree Lights at The Morton Arboretum returns as a one-of-a-kind walking experience.

 The Arboretum has a mile-long paved path of dancing lights, festive music, and magical trees inside its beautiful fifty acres.
 A few new exhibits will be on display along with returning favorites like Hug-a-Tree, Treemagination, and two of the Human+Nature larger-than-life sculptures.

-Don’t miss the early IllumiBrew event on November 16th and 17th where those 21 and older can taste craft brews along the illumination trail.
+Don’t miss the early IllumiBrew event on November 15th where those 21 and older can taste craft brews along the illumination trail.

-What’s new this year?
+What’s continued this year?
 An added ’’80s-themed Electric Illumination night, a fully ADA-compliant trail, and new and reimagined displays that immerse guests among festive lights and music that celebrate the Arboretum’s tree collections.

 Advance purchase is recommended.